LRydin/jumpdiff/README.md

 # JumpDiff
 `JumpDiff` is a `python` library with non-parametric Nadaraya─Watson estimators to extract the parameters of jump-diffusion processes.
-With `JumpDiff` one can extract the parameters of a jump-diffusion process from one-dimensional timeseries, employing both a kernel-density estimation method combined with a set on second-order corrections for a precise retrieval of the parameters for short timeseris
+With `JumpDiff` one can extract the parameters of a jump-diffusion process from one-dimensional timeseries, employing both a kernel-density estimation method combined with a set on second-order corrections for a precise retrieval of the parameters for short timeseries.

 ## Dependencies
 The library parameter estimation depends on `numpy` and `scipy` solely.
 The mathematical formulae depend on `scypy`.
 It stems from [`kramersmoyal`](https://github.com/LRydin/KramersMoyal) project, but functions independently from it<sup>3</sup>.